IBT-learning/full-stack-software-engineering-2024/6-react/assignments/react-assignment-3.md

 - Fetch "Get Available Tags" once when the app loads
 - Fetch "Get a Quote by Tags" whenever a new tag is selected

 Use a `<select>` element with one `<option>` for each tag that you got from the API call.
 Listen for changes on the `<select>` element, and when a new tag is selected from the drop-down list, save that tag to state.
-This should automically cause a new random quote to be fetched.
+This should automatically cause a new random quote to be fetched.

 > Tip: You will need three separate state variables here